Where To Eat And Drink In Dorchester

 The menu at Shanti in Savin Hill isn’t going to surprise you.
 Your tikka masalas, vindaloos, and papri chaats are all here, but it’s on this list because they’re all made about as well as any Indian food you’re likely to have between London and Edison, New Jersey.
 If you live nearby, their online ordering page should be on your favorites tab.

-There’s aren’t many options for Italian in Dorchester, but that might be because Tavolo gives you pretty much everything you need.
-On the menu, you’ll find standard favorites like bolognese, along with more elevated stuff like seafood bordetto.
+There aren’t many options for Italian in Dorchester, but that might be because Tavolo gives you pretty much everything you need.
+On the menu, you’ll find standard favorites like bolognese, along with more elevated stuff like pesto and prosciutto cod.
 The cocktail list is big enough to fill several pages of a phone book.
 And the space gives you the choice between a quiet booth or a lively bar.